 Can’t Format USB Flash Drive?
-Here’s How to Fix It & Retrieve Data Properly
+Here’s How to Fix It & Retrieve Data

 You tried to format the disk, it popped up an error "Windows was unable to complete the format".
-What's wrong?
+What went wrong?
 You felt a bit confused even annoyed.

-In this article, I'm going to show you a few tricks to make it work again, and possibly retrieve the data stored in it if you don't have backups.
+In this article, I'm going to show you a few tricks to make it work again (hopefully), and retrieve the "inaccessible" data in case you didn't have backups.

-- Windows says "the USB disk is not formatted, do you want to format it now?".
+- Windows says "the USB disk is not formatted, do you want to format it now?"

-- Error message "the USB drive is not initialized".
+- Error message "the USB drive is not initialized."

-- Other similar errors.
+- Other errors.

 - There are some buffers out there that disable external drive services.

-Step 1: try insert your drive on a different PC or even a Mac.
-See if it is going to be recognized correctly.
+Step 1: try inserting your flash drive into a different PC or a Mac computer.
+See if it'll be recognized correctly.
 Sometimes this helps clear the compatibility or buffer issues.
-If this doesn't work, go to next step.

-Step 3: retrieve your inaccessible data.
-The best way is to rely on a Windows data recovery software (see our review).
-Download and install a recovery program on your PC, connect your USB drive, then let the software scan your disk for recoverable items.
+Step 3: retrieve the "lost" data.
+The best way is to use a Windows data recovery software (see our review).
+You first get a recovery program and install it on your PC, connect your USB drive, then let the software scan your disk to look for recoverable items.

-Step 4: format the drive in Disk Management.
-For Windows 10, right click the Start button (located at the bottom left corner), select "Disk Management".
-Find your USB disk here, right click it and hit "New Simple Volume".
-Then follow the instructions to perform a quick format.
-Now go to "This PC" (or "My Computer") and see if you can open the USB drive correctly.
+Step 4: format your USB flash drive .
+For Windows 10, right click the Start button (located at the bottom left corner), select Disk Management.
+Find your USB disk here, right click it and hit New Simple Volume.
+Follow the instructions to perform a quick format.
+Now go to This PC (or My Computer if you're on Windows 7/Vista/XP) and see if you can open the disk correctly.

 Note: if you still can't format your USB key using this method, go to step 5.